Please Call to Inquire about placing an order: 727-430-8284 or email at firstname.lastname@example.org

 "Healthy-Wear for People Who Care ®"

-- All ION products are made using certified "chemical-free" organic cotton or other sustainable natural fibers.
+- Products use certified "chemical-free" organic cotton or other sustainable natural fibers.

 - When fabric has color, it is either the color of the fiber "Foxfibre" or safe non-toxic dye.